 Email is an effective, low-investment way to market your business support services, and getting started is simple.
 We’ll give you a basic rundown of why email marketing is important for growing your business, how to incorporate it into your marketing strategy, and the key best practices to keep in mind along the way.

-Find more clients for your billing, hiring, or receptionist service.
+Find more clients for your bookkeeping, hiring, or virtual assistant services.

 Does email marketing really work?

 Email marketing has the highest return on investment of any digital marketing tool — on average, it generates $42 for every $1 spent.
 Consider these stats on email marketing:

 - Email is shown to be 40 times more effective at landing new customers than social media channels, with a massive conversion rate of 66%.

 - With email marketing, your message is five times more likely to be seen than content shared on social media.

 - Consumer preferences are on your side — 72% of people prefer receiving business-related content by email over other options.